sts-gaming-group/kafka-bundle/README.md

 after restarting the consumer you will receive the same message again.
 Such a situation is very unlikely but may happen.

 Kafka guarantess at-least-once-delivery per message - per topic - per consumer group.id.
-It means that if offset is not committed to Broker, Kafka will resend you the same message again.
+One of implications of such behavior is that if offset is not committed to Broker, Kafka will resend you the same message again.
 It is up to developer to handle such cases.

 One approach to be 100% sure about offsets commit is to handle them manually by setting `enable.auto.commit` to false.